fakeyatogod/AnimeScrap/README.md

 ### 🤝 Thanks
+- Enime
+- CloudStream
+- Saikou
 - To me for being so dumb

 ### ♥️ Donations
 If this project helped you a little bit, please consider donating to support further development.
 You can do that just by treating yourself with a nice ice cream.
 Cheers

+### 🗒️ NOTE
+THE CONTENT ON THIS APP IS NOT MINE NOR IS IT HOSTED BY ME OR THE APP.
+THESE BELONG TO THEIR RESPECTIVE OWNERS.
+This app just demostrates on how it is possible to build a app that can scrape websites and use their content.

 ### ©️ License
 ```